domonda/api/README.md

 }
 ```

-## Load last month invoices in Google Sheets
+## Load last month's invoices in Google Sheets

 1. Open Google Sheets
 1. In the app bar, click on Extensions -> Apps Script
 1. Add [Moment](https://momentjs.com)
    1. Click on plus in Libraries
    1. Use script ID: `15hgNOjKHUG4UtyZl9clqBbl23sDvWMS8pfDJOyIapZk5RBqwL3i-rlCo`
-   1. Click on Look up
+   1. Click on `Look up`
-   1. Use v9 and `Moment` as identifier
+   1. Use v9 and `Moment` as an identifier
    1. Click on Add
 1. Use script: